 Plus, there are many more museums to explore.

 For example, two of our favorite museums are The Michael C. Carlos Museum at Emory University and the Oglethorpe University Museum.

 The first features extensive antiquities collections from around the world.
 The later features rotating exhibits.
 Many from the private collections of their alumna.
 All presented in an intimate setting.

-And Virginia Highland is known for meticulously restored brick craftsmen bungalows.
-Homes with deep front porches, large windows and high ceilings abound.
-You’ll also find folk-Victorian, American four-squares in Inman Park.
+And Grant Park and Virginia Highland are known for meticulously restored brick craftsmen bungalows.
+Here find homes with deep front porches, large windows and high ceilings.

 8. Housing Choice

 Intown Atlanta offers every style of home imaginable.
 From historic 1920’s bungalows to amazing vintage lofts to super practical townhomes.
 Plus plenty of spacious new construction homes in contemporary and farmhouse styles.
 Intown you can find what you seek!